arthurhovhannisyan31/simple-service-worker/README.md

 ### `SW` init function
 `SW` init function should be added to the root of your main.js file or root component.

-A `SW Manager` instance accepts following config for instantiation:
+A `SW Manager` instance accepts the following config for instantiation:

 ```typescript
     {